 If you’ve noticed closely, the one thing common to the homes of the close friends and family you would have visited in your entire history of knowing them will be the colour of their walls.
 The dull off-white walls would have seemed confused for not being either a bright sunny yellow or a charming classic white.
-And if you ask them the reason why they chose to colour their home interior a single shade of dullness, their common voices will echo in your ears and it would say that they were too scared to commit to a new colour by best interior designers.
+And if you ask them the reason why they chose to colour their home interior a single shade of dullness, their common voices will echo in your ears and it would say that they were too scared to commit to a new colour by best interior designers in Bangalore.

 Choosing the middle ground between bold colours and creating a colour palette seems the safest bet for most people, but doing so also makes their living space really boring.
-So if you want to breathe fresh air into your home interior and change the way it looks and feels without having to take the pain of remodelling, the easiest way to do it is by choosing the right colours to paint it with right consult of interior designers.
+So if you want to breathe fresh air into your home interior and change the way it looks and feels without having to take the pain of remodelling, the easiest way to do it is by choosing the right colours to paint it with right consult of interior designers in Bangalore.
 Here are a few tips you could use to choose the right colours for your home.

 Match the colour with the mood of the room

 Every room has a mood.
 Yes, you read right!
 And a colour does more than a lot to reflect that mood.
 How do you want your bedroom to be?
 If you would like it to be dramatic, strong colours should be your choice as they create all the drama with their bold hues.
 If you’re one who would choose intimacy over drama, then it’s best to stick to cool, soft, and neutral colours.

 Similarly, you can give your dining area a sociable feel and a stimulating atmosphere with warm, contrasting, and somewhat bright colours.
 To make it look quiet and formal, choose neutrals.
 Deep blue-greens also make a good choice for a formal ambience.
 When it comes to painting children’s rooms, bright colours will keep them active and energetic.
 However, avoid overly bright hues as they can cause irritability and unrest.